hyperledger/identus-docs/documentation/docs/concepts/multi-tenancy.md

 PRISM's multi-tenancy model ensures that the connections of one Entity are logically isolated from those of other Entities, preserving data privacy and security.
 Based on the DID-Peer of the message recipient, the corresponding Wallet processes the message.

+### Webhook Notifications
+Webhook notifications enable users to receive alerts for specific events in the system.
+There are two types of webhook notifications: global webhooks, which monitor all events across all wallets at the Agent level, and wallet webhooks, which are isolated to individual wallets and do not have visibility into assets in other wallets.

 ## Relation Diagram

 The following diagram illustrates the relationship between the key components of PRISM's multi-tenancy model.